Hilbert subspace ergodicity: Setup

-In Ref. \cite{Pil-23a} it was shown that for $\hat{\mathbb{U}}^{(A)}$ and $\hat{\mathbb{U}}^{(B)}$ without the local structure discussed above (e.g., they are generic global unitaries on the entire Hilbert space), this Fibonacci driving leads to CHSE.
-Next, we will verify that the model is still CHSE, even when the unitaries $\hat{\mathbb{U}}^{(A)}$ and $\hat{\mathbb{U}}^{(B)}$ have the local structure illustrated in Fig. \ref{fig:brickwork}.
+In Ref. \cite{Pil-23a} it was shown that for generic $\hat{\mathbb{U}}^{(A)}$ and $\hat{\mathbb{U}}^{(B)}$, this Fibonacci driving leads to CHSE.
+Next, we will verify that the model illustrated in Fig. \ref{fig:brickwork} also exhibits CHSE for generic $2$-local unitaries.
+This complements a result of Ref.
+[29], which shows CHSE for an aperiodically driven spin chain model with local connectivity.